This post may contain affiliate links. If you purchase through these links I may receive a commission at no additional cost to you! Learn more.

 It’s not your schedule, it’s your plant that will tell you when its time to water it.
 You can use the once a week schedule as a reminder to check if your plant needs water.
 Look at the soil.
 Feel it.
 If it is still moist, you should not water it.
 Watering when it still has water will prevent the soil from ever drying out and the roots will be prone to rot.

 Related: How and When to Water Houseplants

-3. If you want your plant to grow bigger, put it in a big pot.
+3. If you want your plant to grow big, put it in a big pot.

 No. Just no. Don’t do it.
 Your plant will literarily drown in all that space.

 Indoor plants do best when their pot is balanced in size with the size of the plant and its roots.
-If your pot is too large for the plant, there is so much soil surrounding the roots, that when you water your plant, it will stay wet too long and becomes more susceptible to root rot.
+If your pot is too large for the plant, there is too much soil surrounding the roots.
+When you water your plant, it will stay wet too long and becomes more susceptible to root rot.

-Next time you have to repot a plant, choose a pot one size up from the current pot.
-You want to roots to have some room to regrow, but not drown.
+Next time you have to re-pot a plant, choose a pot one size up from the current pot.
+You want the roots to have some room to re-grow, but not drown.

 4. You water your plant when it’s wilting.